Doonesbury by Garry Trudeau for September 06, 2015

 10. Fun o meter

-ZBicyclist Premium Member about 9 years ago
+ZBicyclist Premium Member over 9 years ago

 The cartoon isn’t that far off.
 Supply and demand is such that you can fill these adjunct positions at the last minute — or you can get your classes cancelled at the last minute if enrollment is low.